apache/cassandra-website/src/doc/4.0/_sources/cql/ddl.txt

 The ``ALTER TABLE`` statement can:

-- Change the type of one of the column in the table (through the ``ALTER`` instruction).
-Note that the type of a column cannot be changed arbitrarily.
-The change of type should be such that any value of the previous type should be a valid value of the new type.
-Further, for :ref:`clustering columns <clustering-columns>` and columns on which a secondary index is defined, the new type must sort values in the same way the previous type does.
-See the :ref:`type compatibility table <alter-table-type-compatibility>` below for detail on which type changes are accepted.
 - Add new column(s) to the table (through the ``ADD`` instruction).
 Note that the primary key of a table cannot be changed and thus newly added column will, by extension, never be part of the primary key.
 Also note that :ref:`compact tables <compact-tables>` have restrictions regarding column addition.
 Note that this is constant (in the amount of